How do I start a dental assistant training school? Everything You Need to Know

 How long does it take to set up my VIP Training Center?

 Licensing with the state is the most time consuming factor involved with setting up your school.
 It is variable by state.
 Unfortunately VIP cannot be involved with the state licensing process.
 Each state has their own requirements.
+We can recommend a licensing service if desired.

 How involved do I, the dentist, have to be to run a successful school?